martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

-The Attribution API {{ATTR}} is a web platform feature that provides sites that use advertising with the ability to measure the effectiveness of that advertising.
+The Attribution API {{ATTR}} is a web platform feature that provides sites that use advertising with tools that measure cross-site interactions with advertising.
 Measurements that the API produce are aggregated using the Distributed Aggregation Protocol (DAP) {{!DAP=I-D.ietf-ppm-dap}}.